uspdev/uspdev.github.io/pages/laravel-en.md

 Now, let's create an `index()` method in our new controller:
 {% highlight php %}
 public function index(){
-    return "There isn't any register of books in this system.";
+    return "There isn't any record of books in this system.";
 }
 {% endhighlight %}